Big 6 offers a common vocabulary for research:

 1. Task Definition

-1.1 Define the information problem
+1.1 Define the information problem1.2 Identify information needed

 This includes generate research questions.